sassoftware/sasoptpy/doc/getting-started.rst

    m.solve()

-As you can see, at the end of the solve operation, the CAS Server returns and prints both Problem Summary and Solution Summary tables.
+At the end of the solve operation, the CAS Server returns both Problem Summary and Solution Summary tables.
 These tables can be later accessed using ``m.get_problem_summary()`` and ``m.get_solution_summary``.

+.. ipython:: python

+   print(m.get_solution_summary())

-The :func:`Model.solve` function returns either the primal solution to the problem or ``None`` to catch any unexpected result.
+The :func:`Model.solve` method returns the primal solution when available, and ``None`` otherwise.

 Printing solutions
 ------------------

-Solutions provided by the solver can be obtained using :func:`sasoptpy.get_solution_table` function.
-It is strongly suggested to group only variables and expressions that share the same keys.
+Solutions provided by the solver can be obtained using :func:`sasoptpy.get_solution_table` method.
+It is strongly suggested to group variables and expressions that share the same keys in a call.

 .. ipython:: python